loctet/TRAC/artefact.md

 # 2. Reproducibility

 ## 2.1 How Table 1 has been created
-We now describe how the information in Table 1 of our COORDINATION has been determined.
+We now describe how the information in Table 1<span style="-typora-class: textPaperPage;"> </span> has been determined.
-We recall that Table 1 reports how our framework captures the features of the smart contracts in the Azure repository described at the following links:
+We recall that Table 1<span style="-typora-class: textPaperPage;"> </span> reports how our framework captures the features of the smart contracts in the Azure repository described at the following links:

 - [Hello Blockchain](https://github.com/Azure-Samples/blockchain/blob/master/blockchain-workbench/application-and-smart-contract-samples/hello-blockchain)
 - [Simple Marketplace](https://github.com/Azure-Samples/blockchain/blob/master/blockchain-workbench/application-and-smart-contract-samples/simple-marketplace)
 - [Basic Provenance](https://github.com/Azure-Samples/blockchain/blob/master/blockchain-workbench/application-and-smart-contract-samples/basic-provenance)